 Meeting of the Nomination Committee shall be held at least once a year.
-2 meetings were held during the year ended 31st December 2016.
+One meeting was held during the year ended 31st December 2017.
 Issues concerning the structure, size and composition of the board of directors were discussed and no significant change has been proposed to the structure, size and composition.